yagpdb-cc/yagpdb-cc/suggestion/v2/README.md

 7. `$Upvote` -

 	The emoji for upvote reaction.
-Supports both custom as well as inbuilt emojis, for which it is recommended to use corresponding unicode characters.
+Supports both custom as well as inbuilt emojis.
+For inbuilt emojis, it is recommended to use corresponding unicode characters.
 Example : "👍".

 8. `$Downvote` -

 	The emoji for downvote reaction.
-Supports both custom as well as inbuilt emojis, for which it is recommended to use corresponding unicode characters.
+Supports both custom as well as inbuilt emojis.
+For inbuilt emojis, it is recommended to use corresponding unicode characters.
 Example : "👎".

 # Commands